dgarciaher/CTCI/cp1/README.md

   Step 2:

      * traversed the whole string and used i and i+1 in a nested for loop to check that not one character was equal to another, and as soon as an instance was found, it stops and returns false.

+     Step 3:

+     *for loops used
+     *no need to store data

+     Step 4:
+     *"abc"

+     a=b false
+     a=c false
+     b=c false
+     return true

+     Step 5:

+     *code in folder

+     Step 6:

+     *"abcd"
+     *"abbc"
+     *"a3io"
+     *"3bbc"
+     *"a"
+     *" "

+     Step 7:

+     *Make sure to have exeptions for empty strings and strings with characters that are not a-z.
+Also be able to handle really long strings and one character strings.